-U19 and older athletes with a valid competitor membership may register for FIS at any time during the season.
+Athletes 16 years and older (by competition season age), with a valid competitor membership, may register for FIS at any time during the season.
 Athletes will appear on the next FIS list after their registration is processed.

 Athletes must maintain membership with U.S. Ski & Snowboard, and with FIS as applicable, to maintain points, even when not competing due to injury or other reasons.